unixzii/SwiftGit2/README.md

 2. Create a branch with your changes
 3. Send a Pull Request

-All contributions should match GitHub’s [Swift Style Guide](https://github.com/github/swift-style-guide).
+All contributions should match GitHub's [Swift Style Guide](https://github.com/github/swift-style-guide).

 ## License
 SwiftGit2 is available under the MIT license.